apptainer/apptainer-userdocs/security.rst

    container, which is a big advantage over having many files directly on networked filesystems.

--  Encryption is not yet supported. {Project} leverages kernel LUKS2 mounts to run encrypted containers without decrypting their content to disk.
+-  Encryption is not yet supported.
+In suid mode, {Project} uses kernel LUKS2 mounts to run encrypted containers without decrypting their content to disk.
-   A FUSE filesystem will hopefully be able to perform this operation in a future release.
+   An unprivileged FUSE filesystem will hopefully be able to perform this operation in a future release.

 -  {Project} configuration options that restrict the use of containers are not enforceable, because if unprivileged user namespaces are